---

 django-admin startproject liftoff

-This command will create a new Django project named liftoff
+This command will create a new Django project named `liftoff`.

-into the directory and run python manage.py runserver
+Next, `cd` into the directory and run `python manage.py runserver` to start your project.

-to see the project.
+Open your browser and go to `http://127.0.0.1:8000` to see the project.
 You'll see the Django welcome page with a "The install worked successfully!
 Congratulations!" paragraph.

 Now that your app is running locally, let’s move on to make some changes and install some dependencies before deployment.

-- Install the following packages within the
+1. Install the following packages within the `liftoff` directory, where you can see the `manage.py` file.

 python -m pip install gunicorn whitenoise psycopg[binary,pool]